ktranada/Been-Jumping/README.md

 One weak, uncalculated jump is all it takes for her to fail.

 **It is up to you to coach her and make sure she is ready for Street Fighter 5.**

+#### How to play

+1) Click and hold anywhere in the game to begin charging Chun Li's leg muscles.
+2) When you think she's ready, release thy finger.
+3) Soar through the heavens.